dragonfly-science/dragonfly-website/content/work/avian-flu-case-study/content.md

 High pathogenicity avian influenza (HPAI)—also known as avian flu–is a viral disease that is affecting domestic and wild birds around the world.

-New Zealand remains free from high pathogenicity avian flu, while low pathogenicity avian influenza is endemic within the country.
+New Zealand remains free from high pathogenicity avian flu, while its low-pathogenic counterpart is endemic within the country.
 However, the full distribution and genetic structure of the variants present in New Zealand remain largely unknown.